-Smith: Buy-in started first with our renewed commitment to Digital Measures over the last year.
+Smith: Buy-in started first with our renewed commitment to Faculty Success (formerly Digital Measures) over the last year.
 That helped with buy-in for Workflow.
 The Biology team didn’t even see the launch screens before agreeing to give it a try.
 They didn’t have a clue what they were agreeing to, but there was buy-in to a good product we already use on campus, and Workflow is an extension of where we’ve been successful on campus.
 They trusted the process and the software.

 We have done a lot of walking around campus, going to meetings and offices of deans and the provost, taking every opportunity you can to say “have you heard of this?” and then doing the work and doing it well.
 I attribute much of our success to promoting the system.

 McNamara: After I built the first template for sabbatical leave, I scheduled a meeting with the provost’s office.
 I was so excited to show them how much easier it would be for faculty to submit their materials to be approved for sabbatical leave.
 At the meeting, I showed them through the process, how faculty enter their information, click submit and it routes directly to department chair.